LukeZGD/Legacy-iOS-Kit/README.md

 - Restoring with powdersn0w supports the following devices:
     - iPhone 4 GSM - iOS 4.3 to 6.1.3
     - iPhone 4S, iPhone 5 (not 5C), iPad 2 Rev A, iPod 5th generation - iOS 5.0 to 6.1.3, 8.0 to 9.3.5
+    - Using powdersn0w requires iOS 7.1.x blobs for your device
 - **iPhone 5C and iPad mini 3 devices are NOT supported by OTA downgrades**
     - These devices still support restoring to other iOS versions with SHSH blobs
 - See the table below for OTA downgrading support: